Teen Autism » Social Issues

 But the general public doesn’t know or understand, and that is why I have continued to drill into him to say thank you.
 And that’s also why I write and advocate about autism - so that the general public might start to know and understand, and he can meet them halfway.
 He won’t always say thank you when he should.
 He can’t always say thank you.
 But he tries.
 And when he does, it’s beautiful to hear.
 It’s a little thing, but it means so much.

-*For more not-so-little things, check out Jess Wilson’s Community Brag Page!
+*For more not-so-little things, check out my friend Jess‘s Community Brag Page!
 It’s a great space for any parent of a child (any age) with ASD, whether you are a blogger or not, to contribute to an ongoing celebration of our kids’ amazing progress.
 Cheers!

 Every Morning